English at Cal Poly

 Where can this major take me?

 These are just some of the career directions that our students can take.
-Students can also learn more about where English can take their career through our Career Connections program.
+Students can learn more about where English can take their career on our Careers page and about networking opportunites with department alumni through our Career Connections Program.

 Writing / Editing: